Biodiversity & Critical Habitats

 Significant Air Emissions

 Chase Corporation locations primarily use natural gas for fuel.
-Natural gas is consumed primarily for the heating of building units.
-Some Chase Corporation locations engage in VOC solvent blending and particulate handling operations, where emissions are controlled by permitted air pollution control devices.
+Natural gas is consumed primarily for the heating of building units, and in Thermal Oxidizers to control VOC emissions.
+Some Chase Corporation locations engage in VOC solvent blending and particulate handling operations, where emissions are controlled by a variety of permitted air pollution control devices.

 The Greenhouse Gas Protocol Standard distinguishes between direct Scope 1 emissions (from production), and Scope 2 emissions (from the purchase of electricity).